Last update: 11/27/2007

-(Note to Apple Macintosh users: The demo files available here are primarily for
+(Note to Apple Macintosh users: The .LMP files available here are primarily for

-IBM-PC based systems and games; Macintosh Doom games cannot record or play back
+PC based systems and games.
+Original retail Macintosh Doom games cannot record

-All demo files here are made for use with version 1.9 of the appropriate games.
+All .LMP files here are made for use with version 1.9 of the appropriate games.

 (For information about upgrading your Doom/Doom II games to version 1.9, click